Hello. If you've landed here, you may be curious to know a little bit about me, and I would be more than happy to tell you.

 As exciting as that was at the time, following HS I elected to go another route for my profession and enrolled at Michigan State University to pursue a Mechanical Engineering degree.
 The next 30+ years were spent working for three companies, including two years as an expat outside of London, and raising two terrific kids together with my wonderful wife.
 And I wouldn't change a thing.

 However, with the loss of my father in late 2018, I took some time to reflect on my own life, which led me to rediscover my passion for ceramics.
 With the support of my family, I decided to get back into ceramics.
 Over the next few months I would have a complete ceramics studio built within our house, leave my corporate job, and start two businesses.
-I now spend half my time consulting for corporations, and the other half of my time pursuing my passion for ceramics out of my North Andover, MA home studio.
+I now spend my time split between consulting and pursuing my passion for ceramics out of my North Andover, MA home studio.

 My current work utilizes colored porcelain slip as the medium applied on a plaster canvas form, which I shape on a potter's wheel.
 I refer to my new body of work simply as ‘practical porcelain presentations’.
 Learn more about my process on the process page.